 Get Your Shop Promoted With Etsy Affiliates: There are plenty factors that make your shop more (or less) attractive to bloggers looking for Etsy shops to feature.
 Some might surprise you.

 Want to have your Etsy shop featured on a popular blog?
 Boost your shot at being featured in popular blogs with these tips for making your Etsy shop attractive to affiliates.

-Are your making the most of Christmas time sales on Etsy?
+Selling on Etsy: Are your making the most of Christmas time sales on Etsy?
 Here's an analysis of Etsy sales statistics from 2008 to 2012 with a special focus on holiday sales on Etsy, and what those numbers mean for your own Etsy shop.

-Amazon has jumped into the handmade arena with Handmade at Amazon.
+Handmade at Amazon: Amazon has jumped into the handmade arena with Handmade at Amazon.
 Have you tried it?
 Check out Amazon's marketplace that is strictly for handmade items only.

 Zibbet Review: Everyone has heard of Etsy, but have you looked at Zibbet?
 Guest author Barbra La Bosco shares her insights into selling on Zibbet.

 Niche marketing - appealing to a very focused, well targeted segment of a market - is an important part of online business building, particularly for small business owners who have limited resources.

 Have you found a great niche for your online craft business?
 Read the articles below to discover how to sell crafts online with a great niche that you can serve better than anyone else and how to make a strong impression on customers within your niche.

 Finding a Market Niche for Your Craft Business: Finding a market niche that you know and understand, and that has committed customers ready to buy your products can go a long way toward making you stand out from the crowd.
 Selling to niche markets works particularly well online because you can reach a large number of customers with very specific interests and needs.
 Read on to discover how to find a market niche for your craft business.